Language Translation Available – See Top of Left Column.

 Here is my reason for asking: One of the very first things I was shown during my first death was the actual flames of the Seven Spirits, which are literally at the front of God’s Throne.
 Not only were they shown but also explained, one by one.
 And I was only dead for a brief period of time.
 Just long enough to be resuscitated back to life, after being suffocated to death.

-If the Seven Spirits are this much of a priority to God, and we as Christians on earth do not even know their names, what does that say about our spiritual preparedness?
+If the Seven Spirits are this much of a priority for God, and we as Christians on earth do not even know their names, what does that say about our spiritual preparedness?

 Technology today allows us to search the Bible for keywords such as Seven Spirits, and within seconds every single mention throughout the entire Bible pops up on a list.
-The Seven Spirits are only mentioned five times throughout the entire Bible.
+The Seven Spirits are only mentioned five times throughout the entire Bible, New and Old Testaments combined.
 Here is what they say.

 - Revelation 1:4, John to the seven churches which are in Asia: Grace be unto you, and peace, from Him who is, and who was, and who is to come; and from the seven Spirits which are before his throne